Riddis/Hangman/README.md

 ## The Mission

-You will need to create a hangman game in Python, that is played in the terminal.
+I created a hangman game in Python, that is played in the terminal.

 ## Steps